Why do we need the CIC Children’s Neighborhood?

 Where do the children come from and how do they come to the neighborhood?

-Our children come to us from the Florida Department of Children and Families foster program and are placed by Families First Network.
+Our children come to us from the Florida Department of Children and Families foster program and are placed by the Families First Network.
 There are many situations that would require a child to be placed in foster care, but many children are abused, neglected or abandoned and removed from an unsafe living environment on short notice.

 What makes CIC different from other children’s charities?

 CIC is a 501(c)(3) nonprofit supported by caring people providing homes and establishing hope to our children.
 CIC is most likely the only charity in the area that provides the home for foster children and emergency shelter for young children.
-The Children’s Neighborhood will provide an emergency shelter for children that are removed on short notice from unsafe or abusive environments.
+The Children’s Neighborhood provides an emergency shelter, for children that are removed on short notice from unsafe or abusive environments.
 CIC keeps siblings together, reduces out of county placements, minimizes the disruption of multiple foster home placements and provides a stable, nurturing home for children in a local neighborhood environment.

 How many children live at the Children’s Neighborhood?